 Course Goals:

-Course Description: If your dog has been displaying some unwanted behaviors, this practical course tackles the most common challenges dog owners face.
+Course Description: If your dog has gone through obedience training, but some new unwanted behaviors have recently developed, then this practical course tackles those most common challenges dog owners face.
 You will learn effective techniques to teach your dog impulse control and calm behaviors, including a "Place" command for managing doorways, mealtimes, and visitors.
 This class gives you the tools to work through issues and build a well-mannered pup.

 Location: Dawg Day Afternoon, 1571 Horseshoe Pike, Glenmoore, PA 19343